 As Christmas approaches and more of us use our roads, please remember to stay safe this year.
-In December 2017 alone there were 129 fatalities on the road so we’ve decided to put together some of the best road travel safety tips for the summer holidays.
+In December 2018 alone there were 98 fatalities on the road, with a further 119 in January 2019 so we’ve decided to put together some of the best road travel safety tips for the summer holidays.

 1 BE PATIENT